surveyjs/survey-library/docs/overview.md

+---
+title: Introduction to the Form Library | SurveyJS
+description: SurveyJS Form Library is a free and open-source JS component that allows you to configure and run on-page forms and pop-up surveys in a web app.
+---
 # SurveyJS Library / Runner Overview

 SurveyJS Library allows you to create dynamic surveys and forms and integrate them into your JavaScript application.